-UK-based Opti Nutra has been making quality supplements for several years.
+The UK-based company Mind Lab Pro® has been making quality supplements for several years.
 NOW Foods was founded by Elwood Richard in 1962 in Elmhurst, Illinois.
 Swanson Vitamins began in Fargo, ND in 1969 by Leland Swanson.

 This is critical because the dietary supplement market is growing like crazy.
 And anyone with $5,000 can start a supplement company and start turning out bottles of product.

 Once you find a nootropic you’d like to try, find the company website and click on their “About Us” tab.
 The page should show who founded the company, when it was started, where their supplements are made, testing procedures and more.

 A manufacturer who has been making supplements for at least several years is a sign they know what they’re doing.